 In the end, I just had to know what these tube amps would sound like when driving the big Apogee Divas.
-The Vivas actually worked better than I thought they would, with a big and colourful midrange and surprisingly good bass, for a tube amp.
+The Vivas actually worked better than I thought they would, with a big and colorful midrange and surprisingly good bass, for a tube amp.
 Although the amps definitely lack the power to really make the Divas sing, they certainly perform admirably and do let a good portion of the magic shine through.
 The Ayon surprised me again with its interesting combination of a surprisingly powerful and well-controlled bass, and tube midrange magic.
 The Divas also made it clear that the Ayon is quite a bit more refined than the Vivas but ultimately the Divas are true to their name and they just refuse to really dance to the beat.
-If tubes are to be used with these speakers, I’m afraid that it takes quite a bit more than the power that single ended triodes can provide.
+If tubes are to be used with these speakers, I’m afraid that it takes quite a bit more than the power that single-ended triodes can provide.

 While certainly not cheap, the AvantGardes are really not fussy about their placement and don’t require many watts, but they do require quality amplification and carefully matched cables.
 Get it wrong and the speakers will sound brash and forward or small and uninvolving.
 Get it right and they will sound majestic and utterly emotionally engaging.
-While they can be 100% convincing with a vast range of material, they can sound so-so with some material and there is an occasional kind of squeekyness in the midrange.
-They truly excell with real-instrument music such as jazz, blues and rock, where they are utterly lifelike and amazingly involving but they fare less well with the Smooth Jazz / Fusion genre, for example the Rippingtons and Pieces of a Dream not sounding very special.
-Ultimately I would not consider them universal talents, but because they do most everything so very well, if I had to choose a different speaker than my current Apogee Diva magnetostats, I’d be thinking long and hard about a pair of AvantGardes.
+While they can be 100% convincing with a vast range of material, they can sound so-so with some material and there is an occasional kind of squeakiness in the midrange.
+They truly excel with real-instrument music such as jazz, blues and rock, where they are utterly lifelike and amazingly involving but they fare less well with the Smooth Jazz / Fusion genre, for example, the Rippingtons and Pieces of a Dream not sounding very special.
+Ultimately I would not consider them universal talents, but because they do most everything so very well, if I had to choose a different speaker than my current Apogee Diva magnetostatics, I’d be thinking long and hard about a pair of AvantGardes.